Types of UX research

 What are the advantages of generative research?

 When you don’t conduct generative research, you risk building a product no one needs or uses.
 Remember Google+?
 It was a social networking platform launched by Google in 2011 with the aim of competing with Facebook.
-Despite initial hype and anticipation, it struggled to attract a substantial user base and failed to achieve widespread adoption (not to mention a data leak).
+Despite initial hype and anticipation, it struggled to attract a substantial user base and didn't achieve widespread adoption (not to mention a data leak).
 In the end, Google announced its discontinuation in 2018.

 Here are some of the main benefits of conducting generative research.